 Dear Soda (or "Pop" as they call it in my beloved Canada),

 You and I have had a wonderful relationship over the years.
-As a child, I made friends with the always entertaining Rudy Bier and the effervescent Ginger Yale and all their cousins, and who can forget the always mysterious Doc Peppard, the kid with 23 different personalities rolled up into one?
+As a child, I made friends with the always entertaining Rudy Bier from Philly and the effervescent Ginger Yale from Canada and all their cousins, and who can forget the always beaming Doc Peppard, the kid from Texas with 23 different personalities rolled up into one?
 We were allowed to play with them so long as we shared a plate of deeply greasy food together.
 We shared a lot of such food.
 My parents would sometimes bring home the occasional vagabond to play with, the ones with no names other than Orange, Grape, and Cola.
 These were funny little names for kids, but we lived in funny times, so we always gave everyone a chance.

 I had an active imagination.
 Sometimes I dreamed of spritely little faeries slicing through the fields, dancing their way up the mountains, as I watched the dew drops after the rain.
 Sometimes a mellow feeling came over me from the warm summer sun, or was it the moon shining over the mountains of Kentucky?
 I was somewhat fond of Uncle Coca but even more enamored with Aunt Poopsie, but now we must part ways because you Sodas have all infected me with something that is truly unforgivable.
 You opened up a pathway to a disease that can take my body parts.
 I love my hands and feet more so than you.